 The most straightforward way to cross-sell and upsell is to suggest product upgrades as the customer checks out.
 This can be done by in-store personnel as well as suggested product recommendation panels or pop-ups in e-commerce stores.

 For smaller startups, certain platforms offer plugins that allow you to present personalized product suggestions to customers.
-Shopify, for instance, has the Bold Upsell plugin allows you to design and set up product suggestions via pop-ups.
+Shopify, for instance, has the Bold Upsell plugin that allows you to design and set up product suggestions via pop-ups.
 Bold Upsell also has built-in analytics so you’ll know which offers actually get conversions and which ones require some tweaking.

 2. Create Limited-time Offers